 It is useful to know that certain corrections can be made to the VAT return, on the same day as it was made before 4 pm.
 The correction made within this timeframe is immediately updated.
 It is advisable to correct only one period at a time, as needed.
 One of our agents who specialize in VAT registration in Denmark can provide more details on how to submit corrections.

 There are certain situations in which VAT registration will be required even without opening a company in Denmark, as per the Danish legislation; these are most often similar throughout EU countries, and it will be applied when:

 - - importing goods into the European Union countries via Denmark;

 - - buying and selling goods within Denmark;

 - - using local warehouse facilities in order to trade goods on the Danish market;

 - - distance online sales involving individuals in Denmark.

-Standard VAT rate in Denmark
+VAT rates in Denmark

-As mentioned above, there are certain goods and services that are exempt from VAT, such as:
+There are certain goods and services that are exempt from VAT, such as: